pelithne/aks-secure-baseline/14-workload.md

    kubectl apply -k micrservice-c
    ```

    All workloads would should be deployed via your pipeline agents.
-We're deploying by hand here simply to expedite the walkthrough; minimizing complexities with end-to-end functioning of this cluster.
+We're deploying by hand here simply to expedite the walkthrough.

 1. _From your Azure Bastion connection_, Wait until workload is ready to process requests